 Nuclear regulatory authority

-The State Nuclear Power Safety Inspectorate (VATESI) regulates nuclear safety and radiation protection at nuclear power and waste management facilities; safety and security of nuclear installations and nuclear materials; transportation safety of nuclear materials; and non-proliferation issues concerning nuclear weapons.
+The State of Nuclear Power Safety Inspectorate (VATESI) regulates nuclear and radiation safety at nuclear power and waste management facilities; safety and security of nuclear installations and nuclear materials; transportation safety of nuclear materials; and non-proliferation issues concerning nuclear weapons.

 Lithuania has one nuclear power plant, Ignalina Nuclear Power Plant with two RMBK-1500 units which are both closed.
 Unit-1 was finally shutdown in 2004 and Unit-2 in 2009.
-Decontamination and dismantling activities are in progress.
-Spent fuel is temporarily stored in the units.
+Unit-1 reactor is defueled and Unit-2 reactor still has about 2/3 of its fuel inside.
+About 3/4 of the whole Ignalina spent fuel inventory are kept at the units spent fuel pools.
+Decontamination and dismantling activities of no more needed equipment are in progress

-Site evaluation for the new Visaginas nuclear power plant was agreed on by VATESI on 30 October 2014.
+Site evaluation report for the new Visaginas Nuclear Power Plant was agreed on by VATESI on 30 October 2014.
+Government of Lithuania has to decide on the further fate of the new built project.

 The Maišiagala Radon-type waste storage facility was closed in 1989.
 This storage was designed for institutional waste disposal with the volume about 200m3.
 The post-closure surveillance licence was issued in 2006.